Second-Coming/second-coming/second.md

-unanimous vote was given for the stranger, **who then presented unto them the scriptures of the Old and New Testament as being full of prophets, prophesyings, and revelations to be fulfilled in the last days, which are the days of *this generation*, and proposed to show from the scriptures that these things will be literally fulfilled**…”* (TIMES AND SEASONS, Edited by John Taylor, CONFERENCE MINUTES, Vol. IV.
+unanimous vote was given for the stranger, **who then presented unto them the scriptures of the Old and New Testament as being full of prophets, prophesyings, and revelations to be fulfilled in the last days, which are the days of This Generation, and proposed to show from the scriptures that these things will be literally fulfilled**…”* (TIMES AND SEASONS, Edited by John Taylor, CONFERENCE MINUTES, Vol. IV.
 No. 3, City of Nauvoo, ILL.
 Dec.
 15, 1842